 For spouses of U.S. citizens, the work permit application is typically filed as part of the initial green card application package.
-(For details, see Green Cards for Spouses of U.S. Citizens Living in the United States.)
+(To learn more, check out our guide to Green Cards for Spouses of U.S. Citizens Living in the United States.)

-Spouses of U.S. green card holders, however, must wait until they are in the “adjustment of status” stage of their green card application process to apply for a work permit.
-(For details, see Start to Finish: Green Cards for Spouses of Green Card Holders Living in the United States.)
+Spouses of green card holders, however, must wait until they are eligible to file their green card application before they apply for a work permit.
+(For more details, see our guide to Green Cards for Spouses of Green Card Holders Living in the United States.)

 How long will I wait for the work permit?

-Important note: The typical 90-day processing time for a work permit application may be on the rise, to 150 days or even longer.
-See details here.
+Your work permit will arrive about 90 days after U.S. Citizenship and Immigration Services (USCIS) receives your application.
+The typical 90-day processing time for a work permit application may be on the rise, however, to 150 days or even longer.

 Can my U.S. citizen spouse file a work permit application on my behalf?

 No. Your spouse may not file a work permit application on your behalf.
 You, the spouse seeking the green card, must sign the work permit application (Form I-765) yourself.